ustuehler/tlsd/README.md

 * Python 2.7
 * OpenBSD pf(4)

 The only supported operating system is OpenBSD, because that's what I'm experimenting with at the moment.
-However, the application can easily be ported to other operating systems (check out the existing "diverters" in the `tlsd/diverters` directory).
+However, the application can easily be ported to other operating systems (check out the existing modules in the `tlsd/diverters` directory).

 ## Installation from Source